 - Heat the olive oil in a large Dutch oven over medium-high heat.
 Add the onions and cook for 10 minutes, stirring occasionally.

 - Add the garlic and cook for 30 seconds until fragrant.

 - Add the seasoned pork and cook for 10 minutes, stirring occasionally until the meat has browned.

-- Add the fire-roasted diced tomatoes, canned black beans, canned dark red kidney beans, chipotle peppers in adobo sauce, fish sauce, the remaining 1/2 tablespoon of kosher salt, ancho chili powder, smoked paprika, ground cumin, ground cloves, ground cinnamon, and ground allspice.
+- Add the fire-roasted diced tomatoes, canned black beans, canned dark red kidney beans, chipotle peppers in adobo sauce, red wine vinegar, fish sauce, the remaining 1/2 tablespoon of kosher salt, ancho chili powder, smoked paprika, ground cumin, ground cloves, ground cinnamon, and ground allspice.
 Stir together to combine.